 9. List your Accomplishments

-Identify times in your life when you incorporated growth mindset to accomplish something significant.
+Identify times in your life when you incorporated a growth mindset to accomplish something significant.

 And have your children do the same!